 This glossary offers introductory definitions (aimed at non-technical audiences) of common terminology frequently used on this website, as well as in hosted or linked primary sources.

-- IP Address - Short for Internet Protocol address, a numerical designation used to identify a device connected to a given network.
+- IP Address: Short for Internet Protocol address, a numerical designation used to identify a device connected to a given network.
 Two addressing standards are currently in use, Internet Protocol version 4 (IPv4), which commonly look like 192.0.2.1, and Internet Protocol version 6 (IPv6), which commonly look like 2001:db8:0:1234:0:567:8:1.
-Most home networks use IPv4, and certain addresses (such as 127.0.0.1) ae reserved for private network use.
+Most home networks use IPv4, and certain addresses (such as 127.0.0.1) are reserved for private network use.

 Digital Tools and Terminology

-This work was completed with the support of Humanities Washington as part of the Public Humanities Fellows project.
+This work was completed with the generous support of Humanities Washington as part of the Public Humanities Fellows program.